MaelDore/deepSTRAPP/README.md

 Display a workflow diagram that shows how functions interact with each other in a workflow to achieve a typical goal.

-Refer to the Research paper here already (provivde DOI link)
+Refer to the Research paper here already (provide DOI link)

 ## Installation